 Wildcat Mountain is the most popular spot to go skiing in the area, making it one of the best things to do in Jackson, New Hampshire.
 It is even home to one of the most steep tracks in all of New England, so if you love extreme winter sports, then you’ll love this place.

 Since you most likely won’t be traveling with your ski gear, you’ll be happy to know that you can also rent equipment right at Wildcat Mountain.
 No matter what you are looking for, you’ll most likely be able to find it at their rental shops.

 Choose from a variety of passes too, depending on how long you plan on staying at the mountain to partake in outdoor activities.
-They even have a day pass option which is the most popular among visitors in the area!
+They even have a day pass option which is very popular among Jackson NH visitors!

 Visit Story Land

 Take the short drive to Story Land, an outdoor amusement park that kids will love.
-It’s one of the most popular amusement parks in the area, too, so it’s been well vetted by other families in the past.
+It’s one of the most popular amusement parks in the area, too, so consider it well vetted by other families in the past.

 The park has been open for more than 65 years and has around 30 different rides that you can enjoy.
 They also host a wide variety of events throughout the year, so you may even be able to join in during a fun event that will make your visit even more memorable.

 Once you’re done enjoying the rides, be sure to stop by the Living Shores Aquarium.
 It’s one of the best spots to visit while you’re there and features tons of sea animals!